PeterKamphuis/FAT/README.md

 ------------
 The code requires full installation of:

-    IDL 7.0 or higher with astrolib
-    TiRiFiC v2.2.3 or higher (http://gigjozsa.github.io/tirific/download_and_installation.html)
+    IDL 7.0 or higher with astrolib (http://idlastro.gsfc.nasa.gov/, note the Coyote Library Dependencies for newer versions) TiRiFiC v2.2.3 or higher (http://gigjozsa.github.io/tirific/download_and_installation.html)
     SoFiA v 0.4.0 or higher  (https://github.com/SoFiA-Admin/SoFiA)
     Standard unix commands pwd, mkdir, rm, cp, ls, python

-IDL needs to be able to exececute tirific, sofia, rename and the standard unix commands from a spawn command.
+IDL needs to be able to execute tirific, sofia, rename and the standard unix commands from a spawn command.
 All other dependencies should be in IDL and available with the normal IDL distributions.

+To run under GDL you will additionally need the package mpfit for GDL by Ole Streicher (https://packages.debian.org/sid/all/gdl-mpfit/download)

 Installation
 ------------